Three years in, Microsoft gives up on independent Edge browser and embraces Google's Chromium instead

-Microsoft will rebuild its Edge browser on Chromium, Google's open-source project that's the foundation of Chrome, in a move that gives Google even more dominance over the web.
+Microsoft will rebuild its Edge browser on Chromium, a Google's open-source project that's the foundation of Chrome, a decision that gives the search giant even more dominance over the web.

 Microsoft confirmed the move, reported earlier this week, in a blog post Thursday, saying the shift will take place over the next year.
-The company billed the change as an improvement for web developers who'll have less complexity on the internet and for Windows users who'll run into fewer websites that don't work correctly.
+The company billed the change as an improvement for web developers and Windows users alike.
+Developers will deal with less complexity, Microsoft said, while Windows users will run into fewer websites that don't work correctly.

-But it also means that there's one less independent voice in establishing web standards and trying to improve the core part of browsers.
+The move also means there's one less independent voice in the conversation surrounding web standards and improve the core part of browsers.
 Mozilla's Firefox and Apple's Safari, which once shared the same core software as Chrome, remain independent.
-Opera and now Microsoft, though, no longer will be in control over the core browser software that digests website programming instructions and presents the page to us.
+Opera and Microsoft, though, will no longer be in control over the core browser software that digests website programming instructions and presents pages to us.

 Discuss: Google gains power over web as Microsoft rebuilds Edge browser on Chrome tech